ash-mcc/dcs/a-glance-at-open-data-about-waste-in-scotland.md

 ## Observations

 * Very few _fine grained_ datasets about household/commerical waste collection (e.g. "tonnage of recyclable waste collected in postcode area X over time period T").
-* SEPA's aggregated data views are really informative but local authority is the finest level of granularity.
+* SEPA's aggregated data views are really informative but _local authority_ is the finest level of granularity.
-* No information about the _flow_ of waste processing (i.e. a directed graph that describes the flow of waste amounts from primary collection to final resting places).
+* No information about the _flow_ of waste processing (e.g. a directed graph that describes the flows - compositions and tonnages - of waste bundles from primary collection points to final resting places).

 ## 32 Local Authorities